S-V-Kartheek/AI-Audiobook-Generator-Infosys-Springboard-Internship/README.md

 # DocuTalksAI

-Transform documents into engaging podcast-style audio with chapter navigation and an optional YouTube recommender companion.
+An AI-powered platform that transforms documents into engaging, podcast-style audio content featuring chapter navigation, a retrieval-augmented generation (RAG) system for intelligent Q&A, an interactive 3D bot that explains concepts with emotional depth and expressive movement, and an integrated YouTube recommender companion.
 ## Features

 - Document upload: PDF, DOCX, TXT, and images (OCR)
 - AI rewrite: Produces clean, conversational markdown with headings
 - Audio generation: TTS creates an `.mp3` with chapter navigation
 - Chapters UI: Navigate sections and seek in audio
-- Q&A panel: Local RAG over generated script (optional)
+- Q&A panel: Local RAG over generated script
+- 3D bot that explains concepts and stores your chat in cache memory and respond based on previous chat
 - YouTube recommender: Standalone app, integrated under `/youtube` in production

 ## Tech Stack